Building Soil with Food Waste

 The vermicomposter is one of the largest vermicomposters of its kind in the Midwest.
 At peak production it has the capability of turning 400 pounds of food waste per week into rich worm castings fertilizer.
-In 2016 we had diverted 7,566 pounds of food waste, bringing us to a total of 47,017 pounds in 6 years that have been removed from the landfill and created over 10,000 pounds of fertilizer.
+In 2018 we diverted 15,163 pounds of food waste and our worms converted it into a rich vermicompost which regenerates soil.

 Vegetable waste is taken mainly from UW-La Crosse food services.
-It is also taken from Mayo Clinic Health System—Franciscan Healthcare cafeteria’s kitchen, Western Technical College and the People’s Food Co-op.
+It is also taken from Mayo Clinic Health System—Franciscan Healthcare cafeteria’s kitchen, and Western Technical College.
 The veggie waste is used to produce the worm castings fertilizer.
-The rich worm castings are harvested in the spring and fall, packaged as VermiGold and sold at local retailers, including Ace of La Crosse, People’s Food Co-op and Full Circle Supply.
+The rich worm castings are harvested in the spring and fall, packaged as VermiGold and sold at local retailers, including Ace of La Crosse, People’s Food Co-op, Viroqua Food Co-op, and Full Circle Supply.
 Sales of VermiGold help support Hillview programs.
 The vermicompost is also donated to local school gardens, the Boys & Girls Club Mathy Center garden, the Kane Street Community Garden and Washburn Community Garden.

-For more information contact Andrea Schaefer, our Vermicompost Program Coordinator: email@example.com
+For more information contact Natalie Kostman, our Program manager: email@example.com

 Press conference on Tuesday, April 18, 2017 (Left to right): Vicki Miller (Hillview Board Member), Cindy Schireman (Mayo Clinic Health System Sustainability Coordinator), Chris Schneider (Honda Motorwerks President), Andrea Schaefer (former Hillview Program Coordinator), Teri Wildt (Mayo Clinic Health System Community Engagement Director), and Larry Ringgenberg (UW-L University Centers Director).